ibm-developer/generator-ibm-service-enablement/generators/service-cloudant/templates/node/README.md

 ## Documentation

-Other related docuemtation can be found [here](https://github.com/cloudant/nodejs-cloudant)
+Other related documentation can be found [here](https://github.com/cloudant/nodejs-cloudant)